aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/aspose-words-net-for-openxml/_index.md

 - Visual Studio 2008 Professional Edition
 - Visual Studio 2008 Team Suite Edition
 - One version of Microsoft Office:
   - Microsoft Office Professional 2003 SP1
   - 2007 Microsoft Office system

 ### Supported Operating Systems

-Windows 2000; Windows Server 2003; Windows Vista; Windows XP
+You can find the information on supported operating systems in the "Supported Operating Systems" section of the ["System Requirements"](https://docs.aspose.com/words/net/system-requirements/) article.

-### .NET Framework versions supported
+### Supported Frameworks

-- only .NET framework 2.0 or greater.
+You can find the information on supported operating systems in the "Supported Frameworks, Specifications, and Implementations" section of the ["System Requirements"](https://docs.aspose.com/words/net/system-requirements/) article.

 ## Downloading